eMapR/TimeSync-Plus/README.md

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/05imagechips.JPG' width="300">

-The user can apply attributes to each plot ID by right clicking an observation in the spectral trajectory plot.
-This action will open a pop up box with several button that where defined by the user in the yaml file.
-When clicked these button open and show a selection of values that can be applied and saved to the event table in the SQL database.
+The user can apply attributes to the plot ID by right clicking an observation in the spectral trajectory plot.
+This action will open a pop up box with several button that where defined by the user in the text file.
+When clicked these button open and show a selection of values that need to be applied in order to save them to the event table in the SQL database.

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/06savedata2.JPG' width="250">

-If the comment/submit pair where applied in the yaml file the pop up box will have a comment button, and when clicked a comment box will expand in the pop up box.
-The user can add as much text as needed; however, when the user is done commenting the user need to click the submit button below the comment box.
+If the comment/submit pair where applied in the text file the pop up box will have a comment button, and when clicked a comment box will expand in the pop up box.
+The user can add as much text as needed; however, when the user is done commenting the user must click the submit button below the comment box.
 And once all associated values have been chosen the user will need to click the save button in order to record his or her attributes.

-All of the pop up button options need to have values selected in order to save them!
+All of the pop up button options need to have values selected in order for them to be save them!

 <img src = 'https://github.com/eMapR/TimeSync-Plus/blob/master/images/06savedata3.JPG' width="250">